South Miami, Florida: Economy

 The South Miami business community is served by Chamber South with offices at 6410 S.W.
 80 Street in South Miami, and by the Red Sunset Merchants Association of South Miami.

-The Consulate-General of Mexico in Miami is located at 5975 Southwest 72nd Street (Sunset Drive) in South Miami.
+The Consulate-General of Mexico in Miami is located on the ground floor of the office building located at 5975 Southwest 72nd Street (Sunset Drive) in South Miami.
+Tech/automotive ecommerce startup company PartsHawk occupies the top floor of the same building.

 The nine-acre property site of the Holsum Bakery was for decades afterward known as the Bakery Center to the local residents, and various businesses came and went on that site long after Holsum was gone.

 A large complex called, in fact, the Bakery Center, a $35 million project, was proposed in 1982.
 It was built and opened in 1985, but it was not popular and was demolished in 1996.
 South Miami residents complained about the architecture, which seemed closed from pedestrians, elitist, and far too tall for a town that liked small, homey buildings and mom-and-pop shops.
 (Historian Donna Shelley wrote an essay about it entitled "From Baking Dough, To Spending Dough, To Losing Dough"; The New York Times wrote in 1996 that "few retail projects failed as badly as the Bakery Center".)
 Perhaps the one admired feature was on the outside: an enormous mural by Richard Haas.
 The investors were never able to find enough small businesses to rent all available spaces in the monolithic building.
 The consistently successful business, an IMAX theater, was undervalued and closed.

 In the 1990s, a large shopping mall called The Shops at Sunset Place was built on the site a retail/entertainment center with a wide, welcoming entrance.
-The mall had many anchor stores, including Barnes & Noble (which has good community outreach programs), The Gap, Urban Outfitters, Victoria's Secret, an AMC Theatres site with 24 movie theaters, and restaurants like Johnny Rockets; but several have closed (including The Gap, Victoria's Secret, and Johnny Rockets).
+The mall had many anchor stores, a mega-plex movie site with 24 movie theaters, and restaurants but several of these places have closed.
 Food is available from restaurants (such as sidewalk crêpe makers), and it is a popular teenage hangout.

 The mall has its detractors.
 Gabriel Lopez-Bernal, an urban planner praised by the Miami New Times for his blogging on "civic discourse", wrote: "Unlike its predecessor, Sunset Place was designed to be an open-aired Mediterranean community, incorporating former mall aspects like big boxed anchor tenants with street-level restaurants, faux cityscapes, and even a few residential units.
 The center was originally envisioned to be an entertainment center, but the quick failure of some of the theme restaurants and IMAX Theater, quickly changed intended target use.
-Since its inception, the mall has struggled to maintain a strong and lasting business base.")
+Since its inception, the mall has struggled to maintain a strong and lasting business base."

 In 2015, The Shops at Sunset Place was acquired for $110.2 million by the joint venture of Federal Realty Investment Trust (NYSE: FRT), Coconut Grove-based Grass River Property, and Miami Beach-based Comras Co.
 The mall is, thus, under new management and has been seeking to redevelop the site with plans for a new hotel and other improvements.